Gradient flows for empirical Bayes in high-dimensional linear models: Introduction

-EB estimation in linear models is closely related to that in the sequence model with correlated errors, which was discussed in \cite{efron2010correlated,schwartzman2010comment,sun2018solving} in a context of multiple testing and false discovery rate control.
-For designs $\X$ having $n \geq p$ and full column rank, the sufficient z-score statistics follow such a correlated-errors model,\footnote{In this case, $(\X^\top \X)^{-1} \X^{\top} \y = \btheta + \beps'$, where $\beps'\sim\mathcal{N}(0,\sigma^2(\X^\top\X)^{-1})$.} and the two models are equivalent.
-They are no longer equivalent in settings of $n<p$, where observations $\y$ depend on $\btheta$ only via its projection onto the row span of $\X$.
-Some early and representative works studying EB in Bayesian linear models include \cite{nebebe1986bayes,george2000calibration,yuan2005efficient} for parametric priors.
-A body of work in statistical genetics has developed methods in more semiparametric and nonparametric contexts, for example based on EM or hierarchical Bayes sampling algorithms \cite{zhang2018estimation,zhou2021fast}, mean-field variational approximations \cite{spence2022flexible,morgante2023flexible}, or moment-matching procedures in the Fourier domain \cite{oconnor2021distribution}.
+{\bf Empirical Bayes in the linear model.} EB estimation in linear models is related to that in the Gaussian sequence model with correlated errors, which was discussed in \cite{efron2010correlated,schwartzman2010comment,sun2018solving} in a context of multiple testing and false discovery rate control.
+For designs $\X$ with $n \geq p$ and full column rank, the least squares estimator $\hat\btheta_{\text{OLS}}=(\X^\top \X)^{-1} \X^{\top} \y=\btheta+\beps'$ is a sufficient statistic and follows such a correlated-errors model where $\beps'\sim\mathcal{N}(0,\sigma^2(\X^\top\X)^{-1})$, establishing an equivalence between these two models.
+These models are no longer equivalent when $n<p$, as $\y$ depends on $\btheta \in \R^p$ only via its projection onto the row span of $\X$.

+Some early and representative works studying EB in linear models include \cite{nebebe1986bayes,george2000calibration,yuan2005efficient} for parametric priors.
+A large body of literature in statistical genetics has developed EB methods in both parametric and nonparametric contexts; a few representative approaches and references include EM optimization of a composite likelihood \cite{zhang2018estimation}, MCEM or hierarchical Bayes sampling algorithms \citep{zhou2013polygenic,lloyd2019improved,ge2019polygenic,zhou2021fast}, mean-field variational approximations \citep{spence2022flexible,morgante2023flexible}, and moment-matching procedures in the Fourier domain \citep{oconnor2021distribution}.
 Nonparametric EB via a discretized computation of the NPMLE was also suggested in \cite{wang2021nonparametric}.